Dubai Employment Visa Labor & Visa Fraud – Complete Safety Guide

 0 Views

 Dubai attracts thousands of job seekers every year, but with opportunity also comes risk.
 Sadly, employment visa labor fraud and visa fraud are still major issues in 2026.
 If you’re planning to move to the UAE for work, applying through a trusted Dubai visits visa channel is your safest choice.
+Learn more about Dubai visa without degree to ensure a smooth process.

 This article exposes the most common scams, fraud tactics, and illegal practices foreign workers face, plus how you can spot fake documents, verify MOHRE offer letters, and avoid paying unnecessary recruitment fees.